orenbenkiki/loggy/README.md

 * A test capturing logged messages should capture everything generated from all sub-threads spawned by the test.

 Therefore, the following following assertions take a global lock to ensure messages from different tests do not interfere with each other.
-This has two implications:
+This has several implications:

 * The test assertions have to setup a logger that captures the messages, so do not combine logging tests with any code that sets up the global logger.